 - Types of testicular cancer

 Different types of cancer can develop in the testicles, depending on the cells from which the tumour originates.
 It is important to differentiate between seminomas (tumours of the germ cells) and non-seminomas.
 Non-seminoma is the collective term for all types of testicular cancer which do not originate from germ cells.
 The difference is important because these two tumours are treated differently.
 Non-seminomas are not irradiated because they are less radiation-sensitive.

-The exact causes of this cancer are unknown.
+The exact causes of testicular tumours are not known.
 The most important risk factor is undescended testicles in childhood.
 In this case, the testicle does not “wander” sufficiently or “wanders” too late into the scrotum and remains in the abdomen.
-Genetic components also seem to play a certain role.
+Genetic components also seem to play a certain role in the case of testicular cancer.
 Testicular cancer sometimes occurs more frequently in one family.

 Testicular cancer initially causes few or almost no symptoms.
 Some early symptoms are swelling or enlargement of the scrotum as well as calluses or lumps in the testicles.
 These are usually pain-free.
 With time, a feeling of heaviness or a pulling in the testicles can become noticeable.
 If the illness is advanced, fatigue, loss of appetite, weight loss and back pain can occur.

 Testicular cancer is usually discovered coincidentally while palpating the testicles.
 Changes in the size of the testicles or calluses and lumps should be checked by a doctor.
-If there is suspected testicular cancer, different examinations such as an ultrasound, computed tomography or biopsy are carried out.
+If testicular cancer is suspected, different examinations such as an ultrasound, computed tomography and a biopsy are carried out.

-Sometimes the amount of sex hormone (testosterone) formed after removing the testicle is no longer sufficient.
-In such cases, medical testosterone must be administered.
+Sometimes the level of sex hormone (testosterone) produced after removing a testicle is no longer sufficient.
+In such cases, medical testosterone must be administered to the patient.